 The Authority will consider a student "independent" from his or her parents and the parents' income will not be considered when determining the student's eligibility if the following four criteria are all met: The individual is of legal contract age under state law.
 The individual has established a household separate from his/her parents for at least one year prior to application for occupancy or the individual meets the U.S. Department of Education's definition of independent student.
 To be considered an independent student according to the Department of Education, a student must meet one or more of the following criteria: Be at least 24 years old by December 31 of the award year for which aid is sought; Be an orphan or a ward of the court through the age of 18; Be a veteran of the U.S. Armed Forces; Have one or more legal dependents other than a spouse (for example, dependent children or an elderly dependent parent); Be a graduate or professional student; Be married.
 The individual was not claimed as a dependent by his/her parents pursuant to IRS regulations, as demonstrated on the parents' most recent tax forms.
 The individual provides a certification of the amount of financial assistance that will be provided by his/her parents.
 This certification must be signed by the individual providing the support and must be submitted even if no assistance is being provided.
+Also, if the individual is classified as a Vulnerable Youth, meeting HUD's definition of Vulnerable Youth or the individual is a student for whom a financial aid administrator makes a document determination of independence by reason of other unusual circumstances.

-Section 3.13 Screening for Drug Abuse and Other Criminal Activity
+Section 3.14 Screening for Drug Abuse and Other Criminal Activity

 The Authority will obtain criminal conviction records from law enforcement agencies to screen applicants for program admissions.
 The Authority will request applicant families to submit a consent form signed by each adult household member for the release of criminal conviction records.
-The Authority must impose permanent bans, on two classes of applicants: (1) applicants who have been convicted of manufacturing methamphetamine on federally assisted property; and (2) applicants who are required to register as sex offenders for life in any state The Authority is required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender programs in the state where the housing is located as well as any other state where the household member resided.
+The Authority must impose permanent bans, on two classes of applicants: (1) applicants who have been convicted of manufacturing methamphetamine on federally assisted property; and (2) applicants who are required to register as sex offenders for life in any state.
+The Authority is required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender programs in the state where the housing is located as well as any other state where the household member resided.
 The Authority will use Dru Sjodin National Sex Offender database and any other State Sex Offender database to screen applicants.
 The Authority will also ask whether the applicant or ay member of the applicant's household is subject to a lifetime registration requirement in any state.
 If the Authority proposes to deny assistance based on a criminal records or on lifetime sex offender registration information, the Authority will notify the household of the proposed action and will provide the subject of the record, a copy of the record and an opportunity to dispute the accuracy and relevance of the information.